Skip to content

 PropertyDefaultDescription

-logback.access.config-locationAuto-detectedPath to logback-access configuration file.
-Supports classpath: and file: URL prefixes
+logback.access.config-locationAuto-detectedPath to the logback-access configuration file.
+Supports classpath: and file: URL prefixes.

-logback.access.tee-filter.allowed-content-typesnullContent-Type patterns allowed for body capture (override mode)
+logback.access.tee-filter.allowed-content-typesnullContent-Type patterns allowed for body capture.
+When set, completely replaces the built-in defaults (override mode).

 Configuration File Resolution

-When logback.access.config-location is set, that path is used directly (no fallback).
-If the specified file does not exist, the application will fail to start with an error.
+When logback.access.config-location is set, the starter loads that path directly and skips every fallback.
+If the file does not exist, the application fails to start.

 XML Configuration